-Many sexually transmitted diseases have no symptoms.
-If you’ve had unprotected vaginal, anal or even oral sex — especially with a new partner or with multiple partners, you should know where to get STD testing done.
-If you’re not comfortable talking to your primary care physician, anonymous STD testing can be done at STD testing centers or private STD testing facilities.
+Many sexually transmitted diseases do not produce any symptoms.
+If you have had unprotected vaginal, anal, or even oral sex — especially with a new partner or with multiple partners, you should know where to get STD testing done.
+If you are not comfortable talking to your primary care physician, anonymous STD testing can be done at STD testing centers or private STD testing facilities.

 STD Testing Procedure

 Sexually transmitted diseases — also known as STDs — are contagious diseases spread by sexual contact.
-Since many STDs don’t show symptoms or present with minor symptoms that are easy to overlook, you should submit for private STD testing if you’ve had an unprotected sexual encounter.
+Since many STDs do not produce symptoms or present with minor symptoms that are easy to overlook, you should submit for private STD testing if you have had an unprotected sexual encounter.
 Talk to your family doctor or gynecologist in Queens, NYC about where to get STD tests.

 Possible Physical Symptoms of an STD